HowMuchDoINeed.co logo

 How to Joint Timber: Quick Guide

-- Choose your connector: For strength, opt for bolts or metal plates for structural work; screws or nails for lighter jobs.
+2. Choose your connector: Bolts or metal plates for structural work; screws or nails for lighter jobs.

-- Fix in place: Use a spanner for bolts, screwdriver for screws.
-Don’t overtighten or you may crush the timber fibres.
+4. Fix in place: Spanner for bolts, screwdriver for screws.
+Don't overtighten — crushing timber fibres helps nobody.

 How to Use Timber Connectors and Plates

-- Connector Plates: These are metal plates with pre-punched holes.
-Place the plate over the joint and fix with screws or nails through the holes.
+• Connector Plates: Metal plates with pre-punched holes.
+Position over the joint and fix through the holes with screws or nails.
+Straightforward once you've done it once.

-- Truss Connectors: Used at truss joints; make sure to follow manufacturer’s instructions for number and position of fixings.
+• Truss Connectors: Used at truss joints — follow the manufacturer's instructions for the number and position of fixings.
+This isn't the place to freestyle.

-For project-specific calculations, try our timber connection calculator to determine the number and spacing of connectors you’ll need.
+For project-specific calculations, try our timber connection calculator to work out the number and spacing of connectors you'll need.

 Cost Considerations: Timber and Fixings

-Timber costs vary by species, grade, length, and section size.
-Fixings and connectors add to the total.
-For a rough estimate, softwood carcassing timber may range from £2 to £4 per metre (or local equivalent), but prices change by region and market conditions.
-Always check with your supplier or merchant for up-to-date pricing, and use our timber calculator for accurate quantity and cost estimates.
+Timber costs shift depending on species, grade, length, and section size — and fixings and connectors add their own chunk on top.
+As a rough guide, softwood carcassing timber may range from £2 to £4 per metre, but prices move with the market and vary by region.
+Think of that figure as a ballpark, not a quote.
+Always check with your supplier or merchant for current pricing, and use our timber calculator for accurate quantity and cost estimates before you commit to anything.

 Questions People Are Actually Asking